 - Be majoring or pre-majoring in social sciences, humanities, or arts at any UConn campus.

-- Have completed four or fewer semesters (this includes spring 2021).
+- Have completed four or fewer semesters at UConn (this includes spring 2022 – the semester in which applications are submitted).

 - Be in good academic standing at the time of application and remain in good academic standing while participating in the program.